 Don’t think that if you choose a cool name, your business will succeed.

 But still, it’s a good practice to choose something catchy and easy to recall.

-Often when the founders are asked about the culture of their company, they use a lot of fancy words to describe their culture.
+Often, when the founders are asked about their company’s culture, they use many fancy words to describe their culture.

-But what they really do is tell their opinion.
+But what they do is tell their opinion.

-And opinions are often wrong if they aren’t backed any data.
+And opinions are often wrong if they aren’t backed by any data.

 If the employees in a company don’t have any common goals and motivation, then there is no culture at all.

-As a founder, one must know what the culture of his company is.
+As a founder, one must know what his company’s culture is.

 The author says:

 “Real innovation comes not from top-down pronouncements and narrowly defined tasks.
 It comes from hiring innovators focused on the big picture who can orient themselves within a problem and solve it without having their hand held the whole time.
 We call it loosely coupled, but tightly aligned.”